nsswifter/iot-temperature-monitoring/README.md

 The project was developed and tested using [Wokwi](https://wokwi.com), an online Arduino simulator, and the temperature data is sent to a mock server hosted on [Beeceptor](https://beeceptor.com).

+You can view and interact with the simulator project on [Wokwi Simulated Project](https://wokwi.com/projects/415922746755454977).

 <p align="center"> <img src="circuit.png" height="350"/> </p>

 ### Hardware Connections